Aziz Diya

-Abdul Aziz Zia al-Din Zahid Murad, also known as Aziz Diya (1914–1997), was a significant Saudi writer, critic, translator, journalist and broadcaster.
-He was a member of the Culture and Arts Association, a founding member of the Jeddah Literary Club, co-founder of the Okaz newspaper, and worked in Saudi Radio as a political commentator.
+Abdul Aziz Zia al-Din Zahid Murad, also known as Aziz Diya (1914–1997), was a prominent Saudi writer, critic, translator, journalist and broadcaster.
+He was a member of the Culture and Arts Association, a founding member of the Jeddah Literary Club, co-founder of the Okaz newspaper, and worked with Saudi Radio as a political commentator.
 He joined the military in 1928, then transferred to general security.
 He assumed several governmental positions, the most prominent of which was his appointment as Director of Airlines during his tenure in the Ministry of Defence, Aviation and the General Inspectorate.
 He assumed as well the position of Deputy Director of Public Security for Investigation Affairs.
 Passports and Nationality at the Ministry of Interior.

-His career
+Career

 Early life and education

 He was born in Al-Qafl Alley in Mahalla Al-Sa’a in Al-Madinah Al-Munawwarah on 12 Rabi’ Al-Awwal 1332 AH (corresponding to January 22, 1914), the year that witnessed the outbreak of the First World War.
 At the age of three, he lost his father who traveled to Russia to raise funds for the establishment of the Islamic University, and never returned.
 It is assumed that he was killed during that trip.

 His family suffered as a result of the 1916 siege of the Sharif of Mecca Hussein bin Ali's army and the Arab tribes of the city.
-They were later forced to migrate to the Levant in the historical journey known as “Safar Berlik” via the Hijaz Rainlway.
-Diya recorded his memories of that trip and the period of displacement to the Levant in his masterpiece “My Life with Hunger, Love and War.”
+They were later forced to migrate to the Levant in the historical journey known as "Safar Berlik" via the Hijaz Rainlway.
+Diya recorded his memories of that trip and the period of displacement to the Levant in his masterpiece "My Life with Hunger, Love and War."
 His family's journey came to a tragic end, as he lost his maternal aunt, his maternal grandfather, and his younger brother during their residence in Levant.
 He returned with his mother only to Medina after the end of the war and the departure of the Turkish army.

 He studied in the Hashemite high school, and then the health school in Makkah Al-Mukarramah in 1927, but he dropped out after an incident with one of its teachers.
 He studied for a period at the Khedive Ismail School in Cairo.
 He moved between the American University of Beirut and the Institute of Criminal Investigation at the Faculty of Law at the Egyptian University, but the circumstances of the outbreak of the Second World War forced him to return to the KSA.
 His son, Diaa Tashkeel, is a famous example, who is the owner of the Great Qur’an monument at the entrance to Makkah Al-Mukarramah, and his daughter Dalal is a great announcer on Jeddah Radio.